Knowledge of the Holocaust in Nazi Germany and German-occupied Europe: The Netherlands

-Public awareness of Nazi exterminatory policies
+Public awareness of Nazi policy of systematic murder

 Van der Boom's analysis of Dutch diaries reveals that the public knew the Jewish people were deliberately singled out to be sent to concentration camps in Poland.
 The Jewish people were also aware of the Nazi's wish to practice genocide.
 Many diarists from Amsterdam particularly, conclude that death would be imminent for Jews.
 Diaries from Etty Hillesum, an aspiring writer and Joop Voet, a young accountant, both discussed a recognition that Jews were the enemies of Germany and that the Nazis would seek their extermination.
 Deportation was famously described by Anne Frank as a march of death.
 However, most diarists were convinced that whilst they would be treated harshly and potentially face death, they did not think they would be killed immediately upon arrival.

-Awareness of Nazi exterminatory methods
+Awareness of Nazi methods of prisoner treatment

-Some of the Dutch heard about death by experimentation, that is, where Jews would be used as guinea pigs for science experiments.
+Some of the Dutch heard about prisoners' death by Nazis' experimentation, that is, where Jews would be compelled to be subjects of supposed science experiments.
 This story circulated in the early 1940s in response to the mortality rates in Mauthausen.
-This story was mentioned by four diarists analysed by van der Boom.
+This story was mentioned by four diarists analysed by Van der Boom.

 Knowledge of mass shootings first appeared in a BBC report in 1942.
-Later that year, eyewitness stories of the Jewish digging their own graves were recorded by two diarists.
+Later that year, eyewitness stories of Jews forced to dig their own graves were recorded by two diarists.
 Ten other diarists also spoke of mass executions by shooting.

-Death by gassing was spoken of by diarists but many did believe in it.
-Only 35 out of the 164 diarists wrote of Jews being gassed.
+Nazis' infliction of death by gassing was spoken of by diarists, and many did believe in the information.
+Thirty-five out of the 164 diarists wrote of Jews being gassed.
 This knowledge originated from detailed reports on Auschwitz, the deportation of Hungarian Jews, news reports and eyewitness accounts of the liberation of camps.
-However, many diarists did not believe it to be a real practice because they deemed that were was either not enough evidence or that the evidence was not reliable.
+A number of diarists did not believe it to be a real practice by the Nazis because they deemed that there was either not enough evidence or that the evidence was not reliable.